-You are responsible for ensuring that you have adequate insurance coverage while on your study abroad program.
+You are responsible for ensuring that you have the adequate insurance coverage while on your study abroad program.
 This coverage should also include medical evacuation, repatriation of remains and life insurance.
-You are required per USG policy purchase health insurance through the Center for Global Engagement that will cover major emergencies overseas.
-Contact the CGE Administrative Coordinator to be enrolled in health insurance through CSU within a few weeks of departure.
+If you are currently included on your family's insurance policy, you must make sure that the coverage meets your program's insurance requirements and is valid overseas for the duration of the program.
+You can purchase health insurance through the Center for Global Engagement that will cover major emergencies overseas.
+Contact the CGE Administrative Coordinator to be enrolled in health insurance through CSU.
 This policy will only cover you while abroad.
 Be aware that most insurance policies require that you pay upfront and file a claim to be reimbursed.

-Students placed in certain countries might also be required to enroll in the host government-sponsored health insurance.
+Students placed in certain countries are required to enroll in the host government-sponsored health insurance.
 Additional coverage for medical evacuation and repatriation, as well as benefits while traveling outside of the host country, is recommended.